Byngjoon/blog/content/posts/data-structures-00.md

 ---

-# Data Type vs Data Structure
+## Section 02.
+Data Type vs Data Structure

 **Data Type**: Defines the form and allowed operations for a single piece of data.
 - `int`: Represents a single integer value; supports arithmetic(산술) operations like addition, subtraction, etc.